rohanpadhye/blog/_posts/2019-11-05-Conference-Attendance.md

 Naturally, visa issues disproportionately affect members of developing nations and underrepresented communities.
 Visa refusals are also more common for first-time foreign travellers, which means that students are likely the most affected group in the population.

 As academics, we cannot make sweeping changes  in international relations and policy.
-As a starting point, I would like to quote some definitions from the [ICSE 2019 diversity and inclusion plan](https://2019.icse-conferences.org/attending/diversity-and-inclusion):
+But perhaps there are steps that we can take in the way we organize and conduct conferences to mitigate biases against national origin and citizenship.
+As a starting point, I would like to quote some helpful definitions from the [ICSE 2019 diversity and inclusion plan](https://2019.icse-conferences.org/attending/diversity-and-inclusion):
 > **Equity** at its heart is about removing barriers, biases, and obstacles that impede equal access and opportunity to succeed.
 > [...]
 > **Inclusion** is about creating a conference program and environment that is free from discrimination and where every participant feels welcome, included, respected, and safe.